sipin/gorazor/README.md

 GoRazor is the Go port of the razor template engine originated from [asp.net world](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx).

-This port is essentially a re-port from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash).

-It modifies on vast's generation function to emit go code instead of javascript code.

-In summay, GoRazor is:
+In summay, it's:

 * Consice syntax
 * Able to mix go code in template
-  * import is supported
-  * Call arbitrary functions
+  * import & call arbitrary go module & functions
+  * Insert code block
+* Use code generation approach
-* Take code generation approach, i.e. no reflection overhead
+  * No reflection overhead
+  * Go compiler validation for free
 * Strong type template model
-* Utils class

-## Example

-Here is a simple example of [gorazor templates](https://github.com/Wuvist/gorazor/tree/master/tpl) and the corresponding [generated codes](https://github.com/Wuvist/gorazor/tree/master/gen).
+* Support template embedding
+* Template layout (in progress)

+# Usage

+Usage: `./gorazor.sh template_folder output_folder`

+Tested on mac, but it should be trivial to adapt [gorazor.sh](https://github.com/Wuvist/gorazor/blob/master/gorazor.sh) to `gorazor.bat` for using in windows.

+This port is essentially a re-port from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash).
+It just modifies on vast's generation functions to emit go code instead of javascript code.

+So, gorazor needs [node.js](http://nodejs.org) to run, but it only needs node, no other npm modules.

 # Syntax

 ## Variable

 * `@variable` to insert **string** variable into html template
-  * variable should be wrapped by arbitary go functions
+  * variable could be wrapped by arbitary go functions
-  * All variable inserted will be automatcially [esacped](http://golang.org/pkg/html/template/#HTMLEscapeString)
+  * variable inserted will be automatcially [esacped](http://golang.org/pkg/html/template/#HTMLEscapeString)

 ```html
 <div>Hello @user.Name</div>